-Consent, transparency and control around personal information is a customer’s right.
+Consent, transparency, and control around personal information is a customer’s right.
 Customer-centric organizations recognize and abide by this ideology, and give their clientele the ability to manage their own personal data.

 They continuously innovate.

-Business don’t have finish lines.
+Businesses don’t have finish lines.
 Going to market with a great product or service and expecting that today’s solution will solve tomorrow’s challenges for customers is a toxic mentality.
-Probing at future customer needs has always been key to Amazon’s success.
+Probing future customer needs has always been key to Amazon’s success.
 CEO Jeff Bezos is future-focused, and constantly encourages his leadership to plan a few years in advance.

 One way to plan ahead is by being user-centric and adopting a continuous innovation methodology.
 Continuous innovation refers to bringing an MVP to market and reacting faster to customer needs and demands via iterative changes.
 This creates a better customer experience that is constantly evolving and completely responsive to what is best for the end-user.

 Customer experience is at the heart of digital transformation.
 The best way to differentiate your business and gain profitability is by completely understanding your customers’ needs and guiding their journey at every stage in the customer lifecycle.
-As you plan for the future, considering learning more about how you can transform into a customer-centric organization.
+As you plan for the future, consider learning more about how you can transform into a customer-centric organization.